 - respiratory difficulties

 - most cases are sporadic

-Most cases with MSS die do not survive past early infancy, with death often occuring by three years of age, largely due to severe respiratory complications, and infections that may result from them.
+Most cases with Marshall-Smith syndrome do not survive past early infancy, with death often occurring by three years of age, largely due to severe respiratory complications and infections that may result from them.